A Photographer’s Guide to Light — What Is Light?

 About the Authors

 David Bode created the video course that includes this lesson.
 Dave is an expert on video and audio production, and he lives in the upstate NY area.
-He works as a camera operator, editor, inventor, graphics , recording engineer, and studio musician.
+He works as a camera operator, editor, inventor, motion graphics designer, recording engineer, and studio .